jun-e/jun-etan.com/src/posts/2023-04-02-slowly-functional.md

 ---

 I am free!
-But I feel like Morgan Freeman in Shawshank Redemption, who after being freed from prison didn't want to go out into the world.
+But I feel like Morgan Freeman in The Shawshank Redemption, who after being freed from prison didn't want to go out into the world.
 Over the last month I had built a fairly decent nest within the 2 metre radius of my bed, with my work stuff and art stuff in convenient (but cluttering) piles on all available surfaces.
 With a splint on my foot I was fairly remorseless when it came to being waited on hand and foot.

 On Friday the doctor removed the splint and gave the go-ahead to start walking.
 The fracture line is disappearing and we expect for it to go away in two weeks' time, when I go do a follow up X-ray.
 The good doctor also drew a line on my toe with a ballpoint pen when I asked him where the exact fracture was.
 It is comforting to see.
 In any case, I can walk now and the world is my oyster.
 If I can get to it with the 1km/hour speed that I am moving now.